 Prior to European American settlement in the 1800’s, the Siuslaw River valley was a mosaic complex of braided channels, tidal swamps, and freshwater wetlands further upstream.
 The historic tidal swamps were dominated by Sitka spruce, but crabapple swamp and shore pine swamp were also found in the Siuslaw River estuary.
 Old-growth cedar, Sitka spruce, and hardwoods were also present along the lower valley tributaries.

-Before european settlers arrived in the 1880s, the Siuslaw River watershed was the home of The Native Siuslaw People, for whom the river eventually became named; the original name of the river was “iktat’uu, as the Siuslaw People called it.
-The Siuslaw Tribe managed the watershed for hundreds of generations and thousands of years.
+Before European settlers arrived in the 1880s, the Siuslaw River watershed was the home of the native Siuslaw People, for whom the river eventually became named; the original name of the river was “iktat’uu", as the Siuslaw People called it.
+The Siuslaw People managed the watershed for hundreds of generations and thousands of years.
 Their culture evolved from an observation and a stewardship of their lands and waters, utilizing ceremonies and gathering techniques that encouraged balance and abundance for future generations.

 After European American settlers came to the region, they simplified the landscape, taming the once mighty river to fit into the newly made landscape, forcing rivers to single channels on the sides of the valleys to make room for farms and families.
 The forest was cut down and used for the prosperity of these new inhabitants of the basin, and land was developed in the European model.
 Beaver, once plentiful across the landscape, were trapped and their fur harvested and sold.
 The landscape changed dramatically, and so did the population of the coho salmon.